 The removal of a student from regular classes and assignment to an in-school suspension setting.
 The student’s teachers send class assignments to in-school suspension.
 The student may not attend or participate in extracurricular activities while assigned to in-school suspension.

 A teacher may request that a student who has been assigned to in-school suspension be allowed to attend his/her class.
 The granting of this request is limited to cases where it is extremely important that a class not be missed or where a class cannot be made up at a later date.
-The principal has the final decision.
+The Executive Director/Principal has the final decision.

-For minor offenses, in lieu of in-school suspension, and upon student or parent request, students may be given the option of school service (i.e., picking up trash on the school grounds, cleaning lunchroom tables, etc.), provided the school service is age-appropriate, supervised, and does not include restroom duties.
+For minor offenses, in lieu of in-school suspension, and upon student or parental request, students may be given the option of school service (i.e., picking up trash on the school grounds, cleaning lunchroom tables, etc.), provided, however, the school service is age-appropriate, supervised and does not include restroom duties.

 3.2.
 Out-of-School Suspension

 3.2.1.
 Short-term suspension means the removal of a student from school (or school bus) for one to ten school days.
-The principal may impose a suspension of one to three school days.
-A local formal hearing officer (defined below) may impose an out-of-school suspension of up to ten school days.
-Schoolwork missed during 1-3 day suspensions may be made up when the student returns to school.
-For suspensions of 4-10 school days, parents/guardians may request schoolwork and pick up the schoolwork during school hours.
+The Executive Director/Principal may impose a suspension of one to three school days.
+A formal hearing officer (defined below) may impose an out-of-school suspension of up to ten school days.
+Schoolwork missed during one to three day suspensions may be made up when the student returns to school.
+For suspensions of four to ten school days, parent(s)/guardian(s) may request schoolwork and pick up the schoolwork during school hours.

 3.2.2.
 Long-term suspension means the removal of a student from school (or school bus) for more than ten school days but not beyond the current school semester.
 Only the Student Evidentiary Hearing Committee (defined below) or the Board of Education may impose long-term suspension.